worldline/kotlin-workshop-javazone2025/04-02-backend-kt.md

 - Running the server now hosts the webapp at `/` and the API at `/api`.

-## Build and deploy image with ktor plugin
+## Build and deploy a container image

+There are many ways to build a container image for a Ktor server.
+Here are two of them: using the Ktor plugin or a manual approach with Podman.

+If needed, there are free hosting services for container images like [Railway](https://railway.app) or [koyeb.com](https://www.koyeb.com).

+### Using the ktor plugin

 - Once the server is ready, run `./gradlew buildImage` to create a Docker image.
 You can configure the image in the server's `build.gradle.kts` file.